Servant (TV series): Development

 On February 27, 2018, it was announced that Apple Inc. had given the production a series order for a first season consisting of ten episodes.
 The series was created by Tony Basgallop who also wrote for the series and executive produced it alongside M. Night Shyamalan, Ashwin Rajan, Jason Blumenthal, Todd Black, and Steve Tisch.
 Production companies involved with the show include Blinding Edge Pictures, Escape Artists, and Dolphin Black Productions.
 Mike Gioulakis served as the series' cinematographer.
 On October 3, 2019, it was reported that the series was scheduled to be released on November 28, 2019.
-Ahead of the series premiere, on November 22, 2019, it was announced that Apple had renewed the series for a second season which is set to premiere on January 15, 2021.
-On December 15, 2020, ahead of the second season premiere, Apple renewed the series for a third season.
-On December 14, 2021, ahead of the third season premiere, Apple renewed the series for a fourth and final season.
+Ahead of the series premiere, on November 22, 2019, it was announced that Apple had renewed the series for a second season, which premiered on January 15, 2021.
+On December 15, 2020, ahead of the second-season premiere, Apple renewed the series for a third season.
+On December 14, 2021, ahead of the third-season premiere, Apple renewed the series for a fourth and final season.

 Shyamalan stated that he originally envisioned the series to stretch for 60 half-hour episodes, or six seasons, but he ultimately planned the show to be four seasons with 40 episodes in total.

 Casting

 On August 22, 2018, it was announced that Lauren Ambrose and Nell Tiger Free had been cast in leading roles.
 On November 30, 2018, it was reported that Rupert Grint had joined the main cast.
-On December 4, 2018, it was announced that Toby Kebbell had been cast in a starring role. in December 2021, Sunita Mani was announced to be joining the cast.
+On December 4, 2018, it was announced that Toby Kebbell had been cast in a starring role.
+In December 2021, Sunita Mani was announced to be joining the cast.